 6.29.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.29 does not apply to standard Fortran, except in circumstances documented here, where the compiler does not enforce prohibitions defined by the Fortran standard.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.29 does not apply to standard Fortran, except in circumstances documented here, where the compiler does not enforce prohibitions defined by the Fortran standard.

 A Fortran do construct has the trip increment and trip count established when the do statement is executed.
 These do not change during the execution of the loop.

 The program is prohibited from changing the value of an iteration variable during execution of the loop.
-The processor is usually able to detect violation of this rule, but there are situations where this is difficult or requires use of a processor option; for example, an iteration variable might be changed by a procedure that is referenced within the loop.
+The processor is usually able to detect violation of this rule, but there are situations where this is difficult or requires the use of a processor option; for example, an iteration variable might be changed by a procedure that is referenced within the loop.

 6.29.2 Avoidance mechanisms for language users

-Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerability or mitigate its ill effects Fortran software developers can:

 Ensure that the value of the iteration variable is not changed other than by the loop control mechanism during the execution of a do loop;